ltrgoddard/thesis/temp.markdown

-dogmatism.[^325] He demonstrates how, in the modern era, philosophers as diverse as Wittgenstein and Heidegger have allowed fideistic elements into their work, giving Levinas’s conception of ‘the wholly other’ as a paradigmatic example of 20th-century religionised reason.[^326]
+dogmatism.[^325] He demonstrates how, in the modern era, philosophers as diverse as Wittgenstein and Heidegger have allowed fideistic elements into their work, giving Levinas’s conception of ‘the wholly other’ as a paradigmatic example of twentieth-century religionised reason.[^326]

 Meillassoux’s opposition to fideism seems, at the very least, to be structurally analogous to Prynne’s antipathy towards the supposedly